"I Often Feel I'll Get Found Out." 12 Weeks Later: "I Often Feel Calm and In Control."

 The Before

-Tyler was a Senior Account Executive at a mid-market SaaS company.
+Tyler was a Senior Account Executive at a SaaS company.
+Three and a half years in, SDR to Team Lead to Senior AE, with management talking about leadership.

 "A state of anxiety - feeling rushed and panicked, worrying about what could go wrong."

-His three self-reported words were:
+His three words:

-Scattered, Stressed, and Doubtful.
+Scattered, Stressed, Doubtful.

 "I often feel I'll get found out."